 Net Promoter Score – A love story?

-It’s nearly Valentines day, every business is embracing this ‘marketing event‘ to create more business for themselves.
+Valentine’s day has just past and I (like you) have been inundated with loads of promotional messages.
+It seems every business is embracing this ‘marketing event‘ to create more business for themselves.
 Websand is no exception, this is a blog post about finding love.

 But it is about the love between a business and their customers, the use of the Net Promoter Score metric, and how some suggestions on you can retain and build customer loyalty through a bit of clever communication.